nblumhardt/serilog-wiki/Home.md

-## About this wiki

-Maintaining good quality documentation is a priority for Serilog.
+> Maintaining good quality documentation is a priority for Serilog.
 If you find missing or inaccurate content, please let us know via the issue tracker.
 If you'd like to extend the wiki with a topic or tutorial please email the discussion forum linked in the Resources section below.
 Thanks!

 ## Why Serilog?